 The Symbiotic Studio

-A Practice and Architecture for Human-AI Collaboration
+A Practice and Architecture for Human-AI Symbiosis

 By Loni Stark & Clinton Stark